tgflynn/Julius/README.markdown

 ## Description

-This is a very preliminary attempt to create a new Lisp dialect.
+This is a very preliminary attempt to create a new Lisp dialect implemented using Common Lisp.

 <a id="orgaa5b98f"></a>